facebook/react-native-website/docs/debugging.md

 ## Opening DevTools

-[React Native DevTools](./react-native-devtools) is our included debugger for React Native.
+[React Native DevTools](./react-native-devtools) is our built-in debugger for React Native.
 It allows you to inspect and understand how your JavaScript code is running, similar to a web browser.

 To open DevTools, either: